A spatio-temporal random synthetic turbulent velocity field: The underlying Gaussian structure: Gaussian random velocity vector, and its Markovian evolution

 To estimate $D_3$ from the DNS, we therefore assume the integral to vary slowly with $k_n$ and fit $F^{(\infty)}_{\text{ {long}},k_n} $ with a Gaussian function.
 This assumption may be verified by noting that all curves in \ref{Fig:TempCorr3D}(b) collapse while rescaling by $T_k$.
 Following this method, the estimated value of $D_3$ is then $D_3 = 3.62$.

-We show in Fig. \ref{Fig:TempCorr3D}(a) the results of our numerical estimation of the time correlation function $C_{\text{ {long}}}^{(N),\nu}(\tau,k_n)$ \eqref{eq:DefTimeCorrLongFM} for several wave-number amplitudes $k_n$ and as a function of the time-lag $\tau$.
+We show in Fig. \ref{Fig:TempCorr3D}(a) the results of our numerical estimation of the time correlation function {of the DNS, $C_{\text{ {long}}}^{\nu}(\tau,k_n)$ }\eqref{eq:DefTimeCorrLongFM} for several wave-number amplitudes $k_n$ and as a function of the time-lag $\tau$.
 At vanishing time lag $\tau=0$, all curves coincide with unity by construction, and then decrease toward 0 (they decorrelate) as $\tau$ increases.
-The characteristic time scale $T_{k_\bn}$ of decorrelation is thus clearly a decreasing function of the wave number $k_n$.
-As has been observed by \cite{GorBal21}, the very shape of the correlation function is close to a Gaussian function, and so, to estimate the characteristic time scale $T_{k_n}$, we perform a similar Gaussian fit as by \cite{GorBal21}.
-In a straightforward manner, for each accessible $1/L_{\text{ {tot}}}<k_n<512/L_{\text{ {tot}}}$, we find the best possible $T_{k_n}$ such that the temporal correlation function $C_{\text{ {long}}}^{(N),\nu}(\tau,k_n)$ \eqref{eq:DefTimeCorrLongFM} resembles the explicit Gaussian function $\exp(-(\tau/T_{k_n})^2)$ and reproduce the result of this fitting procedure in Fig. \ref{Fig:TempCorr3D}(c) using an orange line.
-We can indeed observe that $T_{k_n}$ is a decreasing function of the wave number $k_n$, and follows a power-law, as has clearly been evidenced by the linear trends in this doubly logarithmic representation.
+The characteristic time scale {$T_{k_\bn}^{\text{ {DNS}}}$} of decorrelation is thus clearly a decreasing function of the wave number $k_n$.
+As has been observed by \cite{GorBal21}, the very shape of the correlation function is close to a Gaussian function, and so, to estimate the characteristic time scale {$T_{k_n}^{\text{ {DNS}}}$}, we perform a similar Gaussian fit as by \cite{GorBal21}.
+In a straightforward manner, for each accessible $1/L_{\text{ {tot}}}<k_n<512/L_{\text{ {tot}}}$, we find the best possible {$T_{k_n}^{\text{ {DNS}}}$} such that the temporal correlation function {$C_{\text{ {long}}}^{\nu}(\tau,k_n)$} \eqref{eq:DefTimeCorrLongFM} resembles the explicit Gaussian function {$\exp(-(\tau/T_{k_n}^{\text{ {DNS}}})^2)$} and reproduce the result of this fitting procedure in Fig. \ref{Fig:TempCorr3D}(c) using an orange line.
+We can indeed observe that {$T_{k_n}^{\text{ {DNS}}}$} is a decreasing function of the wave number $k_n$, and follows a power-law, as has clearly been evidenced by the linear trends in this doubly logarithmic representation.
 We can also identify two ranges, below and above $k_nL_{\text{ {tot}}}\approx 10$.
 This transition has already been observed in several studies \citep{KanIsh99,FavGod10,GorBal21} and remains unexplained, as far as we know.
 We believe that at large scales, i.e. at low wave numbers, the flow is sensitive to boundary conditions and thus cannot be considered universal.
 At higher wave numbers $k_n L_{\text{ {tot}}}$ greater than 10, the power decrease is consistent with the expected behavior given in \eqref{eq:DefTkBeta} with $\beta=1/2$ (governing the power-law exponent) and $D_3 = 3.62$.
-We superimpose with a dashed black line the proposed function dependence of $T_{k_n}$ \eqref{eq:DefTkBeta} with these aforementioned free parameters and clearly reproduce the decreasing behavior.
-To check whether such a parameterization of the characteristic time scale reproduces the behaviors of Fourier modes time correlation functions, we add in the inset of Fig. \ref{Fig:TempCorr3D}(a) a representation of $C_{\text{ {long}}}^{(N),\nu}(\tau,k_n)$ \eqref{eq:DefTimeCorrLongFM} as a function of the re-scaled time variable in the limit of large $k_n$ $\tau/T_{k_n}\underset{k_n\rightarrow +\infty}{\sim}\tau D_3k_n$, and observe that all correlation functions collapse in a satisfactory manner on a single curve that reads $\exp(-\lp \tau D_3 k_n\rp^2)$.
+We superimpose with a dashed black line the proposed function dependence of $T_{k_n}$ \eqref{eq:DefTkBeta} {in the limit of large $k_n$}, with these aforementioned free parameters and clearly reproduce the decreasing behavior.
+To check whether such a parameterization of the characteristic time scale reproduces the behaviors of Fourier modes time correlation functions, we add in the inset of Fig. \ref{Fig:TempCorr3D}(a) a representation of {$C_{\text{ {long}}}^{\nu}(\tau,k_n)$} \eqref{eq:DefTimeCorrLongFM} as a function of the re-scaled time variable {$T_{k_n}^{\text{ {DNS}}}$ in semi-log scale}, and observe that {all correlation functions collapse in a satisfactory manner on the expected theoretical curve}.